-• Usually, calling customer service is the first step.
-If there is anything else you need to do, customer service will let you know.
-Call 920-720-1345 or 800-378-5234, TTY (hearing impaired) users call 800-947-3529,.
-Monday through Friday, 8 a.m. to 8 p.m.

-- If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Send your grievance in writing to Network Health Medicare Advantage Plans, Attn: Appeals and Grievances, P.O.
-Box 120, 1570 Midway Pl., Menasha, WI 54952.
-If you request a fast coverage determination or appeal and we deny your request, we will call you and send you a letter within 72 hours notifying you that your request will automatically follow the standard grievance and appeals process. - Whether you call or write, you should contact customer service right away.
+- Usually, calling our member experience team is the first step.
+If there is anything else you need to do, our member experience team will let you know.
+Call 920-720-1345 or 800-378-5234, TTY (hearing impaired) users call 800-947-3529, Monday Friday from 8 a.m. to 8 p.m. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - Send your grievance (complaint) in writing to Network Health Medicare Advantage Plans, Attn: Appeals and Grievances, PO Box 120, 1570 Midway Pl., Menasha, WI 54952.
+If you request a fast coverage determination or appeal and we deny your request, we will call you and send you a letter within 72 hours notifying you that your request will automatically follow the standard grievance and appeals process. - Whether you call or write, you should contact our member experience team right away.
 The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast" complaint.
 If you have a "fast" complaint, it means we will give you an answer within 24 hours.